IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/techxchange-migration-process.md

     - Select `itzvmware` from the dropdown menu under the the Cloud Account field

-    - Select `Any(preferred)` from the dropdown menu under the Geo field
+    - Select the relevant GEO, either `Americas`, `Europe` or `AP` from the dropdown menu under the Geo field

     - Select `Any(preferred)` from the dropdown menu the Region field